Naomiweinberger/Hate-Speech/README.md

 <img width="772" alt="map" src="https://user-images.githubusercontent.com/78061842/139447092-a0f5a0a0-9ad4-4b92-9773-5b4ec438ec7b.PNG">

-a study from NYU entitled [Race, Ethnicity and National Origin-based Discrimination in Social Media and Hate Crimes Across 100 U.S. Cities](https://arxiv.org/pdf/1902.00119.pdf) shows that there is a correlation between cities with high rates of hate speech and cities with high rates of hate crimes.
+A study from NYU entitled [Race, Ethnicity and National Origin-based Discrimination in Social Media and Hate Crimes Across 100 U.S. Cities](https://arxiv.org/pdf/1902.00119.pdf) shows that there is a correlation between cities with high rates of hate speech and cities with high rates of hate crimes.
 The goal of this project is to create a hate speech filter for twitter to effectively control hate speech.